ibm-cloud-docs/vmwaresolutions/vcenter/vc_multisite.md

 The multisite configuration feature uses a hub and spoke topology with a primary site and a maximum of seven secondary sites.
 A single layer of sites is supported, that is, you cannot configure subsequent sites that are linked to other secondary sites.
 You can have a total of 128 VMware ESXi™ servers in a multisite configuration across all instances.

-If your configuration requires a multisite deployment with more than 128 ESXi servers, contact IBM Support for assistance.
-For more information, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+If your configuration requires a multisite deployment with more than 128 ESXi servers, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {: note}

 The following graphic depicts the overall view of the vCenter Server multisite deployment.